Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

 The goal of **FrameworkExtensions.Backports** is to make modern .NET features available across all target frameworks, from .NET Framework 2.0 to .NET 9.0.
 We aim to be:

-- **Compiler-complete**: Code that compiles on .NET 9.0 should compile on older targets when referencing this package
+- **Compiler-complete**: Code that compiles on **.NET 10** should compile on older targets when referencing this package
 - **Runtime-functional**: Backported features should behave identically to their official implementations
 - **Non-conflicting**: When official implementations exist (via NuGet packages or the runtime), our polyfills should be excluded
+- **Language level**: All targets compile with **C# 14**.
+You may use modern syntax everywhere (extension members, target-typed new, records, primary ctors, etc.).
+Do not add language guards.

+## Non-negotiable rules (read this first)

+- **Consumer code is feature-flag free**.
+The whole point is: code written against the latest API compiles and behaves the same everywhere.
+- **Do not add “compiler feature” guards**.
+We always build with C# 14 for all targets.
+Never introduce SUPPORTS_EXTENSION_MEMBERS, language-version checks, or alternatives that avoid extension members.
+Use extension members freely (including extension properties/operators and extending static classes).
+- **Do not re-guard already polyfilled features**.
+If a feature is polyfilled in this repo, consumer-facing code must use it directly (e.g., Span, Memory, async/await, Task/ValueTask, Index/Range, intrinsics).
+If a type exists anywhere in Backports (native, official, or polyfill), treat it as always available.
+Never guard its usage again.
+- **No conditional compilation in tests**.
+Tests target the final API surface only.
+No #if SUPPORTS_*, no #if FEATURE_*, no referencing polyfill/internal types.

 ## Architecture Overview

 ### Target Frameworks

 The package targets multiple frameworks simultaneously:

 - .NET Framework: net20, net35, net40, net45, net48
 - .NET Standard: netstandard2.0, netstandard2.1
-- .NET Core/.NET: netcoreapp3.1, net5.0, net6.0, net7.0, net8.0, net9.0
+- .NET Core/.NET: netcoreapp3.1, net5.0, net6.0, net7.0, net8.0, net9.0, net10.0

-### Conditional Compilation
+### Conditional Compilation (implementation-only)

-We use **feature flags** (conditional compilation symbols) to include/exclude code based on what each target framework supports natively.
+We use **feature flags** to model API surface availability (native runtime or official package).
+Flags are not a place for fine-grained “missing member” logic beyond the wave model.
+They are used only inside the Backports project to exclude polyfill code when the runtime or an official package provides the API.
+Flags **must not appear** in tests or consumer code.

 ## Feature Flags Convention